AmericanGeezus/TeamsFunctions/docs/Get-TeamsIPP.md

 ### System.Object
 ## NOTES
 This script is indulging the lazy admin.
-It behaves like Get-CsOnlineVoiceRoute with a twist:
+It behaves like Get-CsTeamsIPPhonePolicy with a twist:
 If more than three results are found, a reduced set of Parameters are shown for better visibility:
 Get-CsTeamsIPPhonePolicy | Select-Object Identity, Description, SignInMode, HotDeskingIdleTimeoutInMinutes